constellation4sitecore/xmcloud-constellation/src/security/README.md

 module.exports = cspReportsPlugin;
 ```

+Remove cspreports.xml from Edge middleware. add cspreports.xml to the matcher array in middleware.ts

 ### Experimental

 In order to use next/cache which is not stable yet.
 Set the following env variable